Chart Color Schemes

 Educational achievement in Greenwich places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational participation is high, with 29.8% currently enrolled in formal education.
-This includes 9.2% in primary, 8.2% in tertiary, and 7.7% in secondary education.
+Educational participation is notably high in Greenwich, with 29.8% of residents currently enrolled in formal education.
+This includes 9.2% in primary education, 8.2% in tertiary education, and 7.7% pursuing secondary education.

 Frequently Asked Questions - Education